abdul-fayaz/fayaz-demo/README.md

 # fayaz-demo
-This is my first git Repository
+This is my first git Repository.
+Author -aabdul fayaz